Zulkhuu/reinforcement-learning/BananaCollector/README.md

 ## Introduction

-For this project, you will train an agent to navigate and collect bananas in a large, square world.
+In this project, DQN agent to navigate and collect bananas in a large, square world is implemented.

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.